EEE307 - Creating Effective Learning Environments: Primary

 For students enrolled in course E359.3 only

 |Incompatible with:||EXE201, EEE201|

 This unit addresses the knowledge and considerations required by teachers to plan, create and implement safe, inclusive, engaging and challenging learning environments.
 It introduces students to key contemporary approaches to understanding effective learning environments, appropriate to the primary and secondary school settings, including establishing productive classroom relationships, the role of space design and place in learning, and enhancing student engagement.
-By integrating with the practicum experience, EEE307 provides this broader understanding of theory and practice.
+By integrating with the professional experience placement experience, EEE307 provides this broader understanding of theory and practice.
 Preparation for experience will focus on identifying and researching some key challenges schools face, and possible approaches they might use, in planning for effective learning.
 Debriefing will involve reflections on the approaches to creating effective learning environments in schools.

 Unit Fee Information

 All Commonwealth Supported Place (CSP), fee paying undergraduate and pre-2016 commencing students

 2016 commencing International and full fee paying postgraduate domestic students

 Your units are priced based on the course you are enrolled in.
 Please refer to the current year's course entry to estimate the unit cost.

 You can calculate the cost of each unit by using the following calculation: